Generalized invariants meet constitutive neural networks: A novel framework for hyperelastic materials: Conclusion and Outlook

 Despite these promising results, several limitations remain, opening the door for further investigations.
 First, our current implementation is restricted to isotropic materials and assumes incompressibility.
-Extending the GI-CANN to anisotropic and compressible formulations would require careful adaptation of the invariant structures and associated input features.
-Second, although the GI-CANN discovers optimal exponents \( \alpha^* \) as part of its training, the physical interpretability of highly negative or fractional values remains an open question \cite{anssari-benam_modelling_2022}.
-Third, the training process, while automated, still involves hyperparameter tuning that involves the neural network architecture and the regularization process, which may both benefit from further optimization.
-Moreover, while the GI-CANN performs well, even with limited experimental data, the accuracy of the discovered models is inherently tied to the quality and diversity of the training data.
+Extending the GI-CANN to anisotropic or compressible formulations would require careful adaptation of the invariant structures and associated input features.
+Second, although the GI-CANN discovers optimal exponents \( \alpha^* \) during training, the physical interpretation of highly negative values can be challenging \cite{anssari-benam_modelling_2022}.
+However, similar exponents have been reported in previous studies \cite{budday_mechanical_2017, mihai_comparison_2015,miller_mechanical_2000,mihai2017family,flaschel_automated_2023}, indicating that such values are commonly used to capture nonlinear material behavior.
+While these exponents improve predictive accuracy, their mechanistic meaning is still partially open, and future work could incorporate physics-informed constraints \cite{Raissi2019} or Bayesian priors \cite{linka_2025} to guide \(\alpha\) toward more interpretable ranges.
+Third, the training process, while automated, still requires hyperparameter tuning of both the network architecture and the regularization process.
+The current choices were selected empirically based on validation performance and motivated by previous works to ensure comparability.
+Finally, while GI-CANN performs well even with limited experimental data, the accuracy of discovered models depends on the quality and diversity of the training data.
 In particular, if the loading conditions fail to sufficiently excite the relevant deformation modes, the learned invariants may not generalize.
 This issue is especially pertinent for biological tissues, where experimental datasets are often sparse or noisy.

-Overall, \emph{generalized-invariant-based} constitutive artificial neural networks provide a compelling tool to discover interpretable models for soft matter systems by combining physical insight with data-driven flexibility.
-Future work should explore extensions to time-dependent behavior, anisotropy, and uncertainty quantification to broaden the applicability, robustness, and adaptation of the approach.
+However, at present, no universal protocol exists, but we chose the deformation modes reported here to ensure comparability with prior studies \cite{linka_new_2023,linka_automated_2023-1,dammas_when_2025}.\\[4.pt] Overall, \emph{generalized-invariant-based} constitutive artificial neural networks provide a compelling tool to discover interpretable models for soft matter systems by combining physical insight with data-driven flexibility.
+Future work will explore extensions to time-dependent behavior, anisotropy, and uncertainty quantification to broaden the applicability, robustness, and adaptation of the approach.